SnowyMouse/invader/README.md

   -u --usage <usage>           Set the bitmap usage.
 Can be: alpha-blend,
                                default, height-map, detail-map, light-map,
                                vector-map.
 Default: default
-  -x --extended                Create an invader_bitmap tag (required for some
-                               features).
 ```

 Refer to [Creating a bitmap] for information on how to create bitmap tags.